veronika-matuskova/book-manager/docs/FEATURES_SUMMARY.md

 ✅ User can create profile
 ✅ User can add books to database
 ✅ User can add books to collection
-✅ User can view owned books
+✅ User can view My Books
 ✅ User can set all 4 reading statuses
 ✅ User can set start/finish dates
 ✅ User can filter and search